 80-100 Word Objectives Overview:

-Past fire suppression efforts has led to juniper species (Juniperus spp.) expansion from their native habitats during the last century.
+Past fire suppression efforts have led to juniper species (Juniperus spp.) expansion from their native habitats during the last century.
 This has led to an increase in fuel loads, altered fire regimes, and intensified the severity of wildfires.
 Land management agencies are interested in mapping junipers in order to manage risk in areas with large fuel loads and allocate pre- and post-fire resources efficiently.
-Using Earth observing systems the Southeast Idaho Disasters project mapped junipers to determine overall land cover, as well as tree density and frequency.
+Using NASA Earth observations, Earth observing systems the Southeast Idaho Disasters project mapped junipers to determine overall land cover, as well as tree density and frequency.

 Abstract:

 The expansion of junipers from their original rocky terrain into herbaceous communities has altered fire regimes and increased fire intensity not only in Idaho but throughout the Great Basin and Intermountain West.
-As this species expands it alters many habitat structures, effects soil erosion rates, human life and property, and imperils sagebrush (Artemisia spp.) obligate species, such as the threatened Greater Sage Grouse (Centrocercus urophasianus).
-As junipers are actively expanding they begin to co-dominate communities resulting in the die-off of shrubs, grasses, and forbs.
+As this species expands, it alters many habitat structures, effects soil erosion rates, human life and property, and imperils sagebrush (Artemisia spp.) obligate species, such as the threatened Greater Sage Grouse (Centrocercus urophasianus).
+As junipers are actively expanding, they begin to co-dominate communities resulting in the die-off of shrubs, grasses, and forbs.
 Land Management agencies have a strong desire to find areas that are vulnerable to juniper encroachment so that these areas can be studied and effectively managed.
 Using aerial imagery this project produced training and validation points that were overlaid onto Landsat 5 Thematic Mapper and Landsat 8 Operational Land Imager imagery to derive spectral signatures of junipers and other vegetation.
-Using decision- tree- based classification a juniper distribution map was produced to help land managers at the Bureau of Land Management and Idaho Department of Lands in their decision making processes with respect to resource allocation, fuel reduction programs, and post fire rehabilitation planning.
+Using decision- tree- based classification a juniper distribution map was produced to help land managers at the Bureau of Land Management and Idaho Department of Lands in their decision making processes with respect to resource allocation, fuel reduction programs, and post-fire rehabilitation planning.

 Community Concerns: